 Appointment of judges.

-Amended by: LVIII.1974.47; XLIV.2016.3.
+Amended by:

+LVIII.1974.47;

+XLIV.2016.3;

+XLIII.2020.2.

-- 96. (1) The judges of the Superior Courts shall be appointed by the President acting in accordance with the advice of the Prime Minister. - (2) A person shall not be qualified to be appointed a judge of the Superior Courts unless for a period of, or periods amounting in the aggregate to, not less than twelve years he has either practised as an advocate in Malta or served as a magistrate in Malta, or has partly so practised and partly so served. - (3) Without prejudice to the provisions of sub-article (4), before the Prime Minister gives his advice in accordance with sub-article (1) in respect of the appointment of a judge of the Superior Courts, (other than the Chief Justice) the evaluation by the Judicial Appointments Committee established by article 96A of this Constitution as provided in paragraphs (c), (d) or (e) of sub-article (6) of the said article 96A shall have been made. - (4) Notwithstanding the provisions of sub-article (3), the Prime Minister shall be entitled to elect not to comply with the result of the evaluation referred to in sub-article (3):
+- 96. (1) The judges of the superior courts shall be appointed by the President acting in accordance with the recommendation made by the Judicial Appointments Committee established by article 96A of the Constitution. - (2) A person shall not be qualified to be appointed a judge of the Superior Courts unless for a period of, or periods amounting in the aggregate to, not less than twelve years he has either practised as an advocate in Malta or served as a magistrate in Malta, or has partly so practised and partly so served. - (3) The Chief Justice shall be appointed by the President acting in accordance with a resolution of the House supported by the votes of not less than two-thirds of all the members of the House: